manonthegithub/hadoopfun/README.md

 # Hadoop Fun
-That is minimal configuration of a Hadoop project to play with its functionality.
+That is the minimal configuration of a Hadoop project to play with its functionality.